Thor-DraperJr/AI-Red-Teaming-Workshop/workshop/Module - Participant Guide.md

        East US 2

  - [ ] Azure Subscription has Provider Types registered [register_providers.sh](https://raw.githubusercontent.com/swiftsolves-msft/AI-Red-Teaming-Workshop/refs/heads/main/register_providers.sh)  can help here, by running in Azure Cloud Shell session

+## PreDeploy Steps

+1. Be sure to create new Resource Group as part of the deployment
+2. Obtain your current user's Microsoft Entra ID (AAD) Object ID using Cloud Shell (Bash).
+You will use this in the deployment parameter **User Object Id**. ```az ad signed-in-user show --query id -o tsv```
+3. Ensure you deploy to East US 2 region, only a select few regions are supported [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/develop/run-scans-ai-red-teaming-agent#region-support)